Disabled Students' Allowance

 Your funding body (such as SAAS and SFE) will require evidence from a GP or health care professional which states your diagnosis.
 It should also outline any impact on your studies and your attendance at University.

-You might find it is helpful to share our Disability and Dyslexia Centre - Guidance for Medical Evidence Information Sheet (PDF 158KB) with your GP or health care professionals.
+You might find it is helpful to share our Disability and Dyslexia Centre - Guidance for Medical Evidence (PDF 33KB) with your GP or health care professionals.

 What is an Assessment of Needs?

 Once you have provided evidence of your specific learning difference or disability, your Disability Adviser will refer you for an Assessment of Needs appointment.
 The purpose of this is to identify your support needs.

 For more information about DSA and the Assessment of Needs process, and whether you might be eligible to apply: